-Schedule Group production tasks allow a publication to assign all submissions in a Schedule Group to one person for a task.
-Each Schedule Group production task has several key configuration areas that allow you to:
+Schedule Group production tasks allow a publication to assign a Schedule Group as a whole (i.e., all submissions assigned to the group for a journal issue or a book) to one person for a task.

 Go to PolicyManager > ProduXion Manager > Configure Schedule Group Production Tasks.